 Hiragana FAQ

-What is hiragana used for?
+What is Hiragana used for?

 Hiragana is a fundamental script in Japanese, used for writing sentences, grammatical particles (like は, が, を), and parts of words.
 It is also used for words that don’t have kanji or for furigana (small hiragana above kanji to show pronunciation).

-How many hiragana characters are there?
+How many Hiragana characters are there?

-What’s the easiest way to learn hiragana?
+What’s the easiest way to learn Hiragana?

 The best ways to learn Hiragana are: